ClinicalTrials.Veeva

 Description:

-80 patients (68 in Arm B1a and 12 in Arm B1b) with new-onset psoriasis will receive 1 or 2 cycles of nb UVB of 12 weeks each with a maximum break of 28 weeks between cycles (patients with PASI 90 at Week 40 will not receive a second treatment cycle).
-Only during the first 4 weeks of each cycle, nb-UVB treatment should be applied in combination with topical calcipotriol 50 µg/g and betamethasone 0.5 mg/g (treatment duration = 52 weeks).
+In the Main Study, 80 new-onset psoriasis patients in Arm B1 (68 in Arm B1a and 12 in Arm B1b) received 1 or 2 cycles of nb UVB of 12 weeks each with a maximum break of 28 weeks between cycles (patients with PASI 90 at Week 40 did not receive a second treatment cycle) (treatment duration = 52 weeks).
+Patients from Arm B1b participated also in the Mechanistic Sub-study.

 Treatment: